- Supported software will be updated periodically, and is available on all public Sites machines throughout campus.

 The Knox Center has several models of alternative keyboards/mice for evaluations and 2-week loans.
 For more information, please email [email protected].

 All tables and chairs at the Knox Center are adjustable.
 Room 2064A has one chair that permits computer use from a reclining position, available on a first-come-first-served basis.

-Several adjustable tables are also available in multiple Sites labs throughout campus.
-The locations of these tables are indicated on the Computing Sites Locations and Resources page.
+Several adjustable tables are also available in multiple Sites labs throughout campus, including the second floor